 The International Strategic Crisis Negotiation Exercise (ISCNE)

-Play the role of an Ambassador charged by your home government to negotiate a solution that will serve your national interests and bring peace and stability to the Korean Peninsula.
+Play the role of an Ambassador charged by your home government to negotiate a solution that will serve your national interests yet bring stability and order to a growing rush for gold and to preserving an important ecosystem.
 Teams are paired with high-level mentors, giving students the opportunity to work closely with senior U.S. diplomats, business executives, military leaders, and UW faculty.
-The highlight of the class is a two-day simulation exercise (May 14 & 15).
+The highlight of the event is a two-day simulation exercise (May 13 & 14).
 A senior U.S. official will play the role of Chief Negotiator.
 Details coming soon.
-Leading up to the simulation, students receive background briefings on the Korean Peninsula, crisis leadership and decision-making, and negotiation tactics.
+Leading up to the simulation, students receive background briefings on the Arctic, crisis leadership and decision-making, and negotiation tactics.